mishankov/web-tail/README.md

 In unpacked folder edit `web-tail.config.toml` file

 - `port` - Port that Web tail will run on.
 Defaults value is `4444`
-- `openBrowserOnStart` - automatically open tab with Web tail in your default browser on start.
-Default value is `false`
 - `servers` - reusable servers configuration
   - `name` - name of server to use in `sources` configs
   - `host` - host of remote server.
 Mandatory field for source types `ssh:*`